Wildlander-mod/Support/Docs/FAQ.md

 * Ultimate skyrim being on a different drive to skyrim - Only resolution to this is to move Ultimate skyrim to same hard drive.
 * Ultimate skyrim being installed inside of program files - Move the ultimate skyrim to a folder outside of program files.
 * Additional mods in skyrim\data folder from previous modding or workshop subscriptions are causing a conflict.
+* Conflict between 5000 & 6000 series AMD drivers and the ENB - only resolution to this is to either roll back until you find working AMD drivers or disable ENB graphics using [step 6 of]( https://github.com/phinocio/UltimateSkyrim/blob/master/Docs/FAQ.md#my-pc-cant-handle-the-enb-graphics-even-on-low-settings---can-i-remove-it) until a working driver is available.
 * A Corrupt Skyrim installation (to check, launch skyrim from steam and see if it crashes on loading screen)
 * Antivirus real-time scanning your Skyrim\ultimate skyrim folders - add ultimate skyrim and skyrim folders to your exceptions.
 * [Direct X](#game-hard-CTD-on-SplashScreen) and/or [C++](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) installations are broken (You’ll need both the 32-bit and the 64-bit versions of C++.)